BrentGrammer/Pic_Searcher_App/README.md

 ## Completed Tasks:

+- Added a wiki with photos of the app and description of functionality.
 - Gallery page menu items now incorporate flexbox and are responsive.
 - User can now select delete pic checkbox easier by clicking anywhere in the image in EDIT LIBRARY MODE.
 - Added Select All checkbox for deleting pics on Edit Library button click.